$0 Baden-Württemberg School Meeting Prep Checklist

 Cost: Free

-What it does: The Sonderpädagogischer Dienst (SOPÄDIE) conducts the assessments, provides consultation to schools and parents, and plays a central role in the Feststellungsverfahren.
+What it does: The Sonderpädagogischer Dienst (SOPÄDIE) provides consultation to schools and parents and may support the assessment process.
+The Schulamt commissions a special education teacher to conduct the formal diagnostics and prepare the Gutachten.
 They're knowledgeable, professional, and often genuinely helpful.

-The conflict of interest: The SOPÄDIE is staffed by employees of the state school authority — the same authority that issues the Feststellungsbescheid.
-They can explain the process and the options, but they cannot be your advocate against their own employer's decision.
-Think of them as the system's guide, not your lawyer.
-Use them for information, not for strategy on how to challenge the system's conclusion.
+The role boundary: The SOPÄDIE can explain the process and the options, but it is not a substitute for an independent advocate against the Schulamt's decision.
+Think of it as the system's guide, not your lawyer.
+Use it for information, not for strategy on how to challenge the system's conclusion.

 4. A Bilingual Educational Consultant